lukehedger/vitae/cv.md

 ### Timeline

-_Sep 2019 - Current_ | **Lead Software Engineer** | Cancer Research UK
+_Sep 2019 - Current_ | **Lead Software Engineer (Payments)** | Cancer Research UK

-Leading development of a greenfield payments platform to process Cancer Research UK's online donations.
+Lead development of a greenfield payments platform to process Cancer Research UK's online donations, including the Stand Up To Cancer TV campaigns on Channel 4.
+Provided technical leadership on architecture, implementation and operation in response to critical demand from the charity to migrate processing of 1000s of daily transactions from an unreliable and expensive legacy system to a resilient, scalable and cost-effective platform.

+In the first few months, the plaform realised a 94% reduction in operational costs, scaling without incident to process over £1m of donations with a 30% increase in conversion.

+The payments platform is cloud native on AWS and fully serverless, with an event-driven architecture that leverages Lambda (Node.js/TypeScript), Step Functions, Amplify, AppSync, API Gateway, EventBridge, SQS, Kinesis Firehose, Glue and Athena.

+A rapid yet sustainable agile workflow was established to continually deliver new features and optimisations, combining the modern practices of infrastructure-as-code, continuous delivery, GitOps and fully automated, self-mutating deployment pipelines with tools such as the AWS CDK, AWS CodePipeline and GitHub Actions.

 ^\_^

 _Mar 2017 - Aug 2019_ | **Software Engineer, Head of Platform** | JAAK

 Headed up development of the JAAK platform, providing content infrastructure to innovative music platforms and independent artists, with features including user authentication, content delivery and payments.
 Worked across the entire stack to build scalable APIs in Go and performant React applications that aggregated rights data and assets for millions of musical works and recordings.
-Also lead research projects around programmatic licensing, modelling decentralised identity and reputation in an open network and developing a rules engine for verifiable claims using JSON Schema and Lua.
+Also lead research projects around programmatic licensing on the Ethereum blockchain, modelling decentralised identity and reputation in an open network and developing a rules engine for verifiable claims using JSON Schema and Lua.

 ^\_^